Strengthening our culture and relationships

 We begin instilling our safety culture on an employee’s first day on the job.
 During new-hire orientation, they learn the safety behaviors we expect and incorporate into the employee appraisal process: visible commitment, accountability, anticipation, participation, recognition and communication.
 We keep the safety conversation and engagement going throughout their career.

-To foster our positive EHS culture and behaviors, our Safe Work Award Program (SWAP) recognizes and rewards proactive reporting of workplace hazards and instances where work was stopped due to the identification of a safety concern.
+To foster our positive EHS culture and behaviors, our Safe Work Award Program (SWAP) recognizes and rewards proactive reporting of workplace hazards, instances where work was stopped due to the identification of a safety concern and good environmental catches.
 Both employees and contractors are eligible, and awards are presented at monthly safety meetings.
 Additional awards are given on a quarterly basis for the ‘best of the best.’
-Good environmental catches became eligible for SWAP in 2023.
 In addition, our drilling, completions and workover teams recognize good stops by our contractors each month across all our operating areas.
-In 2023, 168 employees received SWAP monetary awards and 211 contractors were recognized with Devon branded items like coolers.
+In 2024, 270 employees received SWAP monetary awards and 250 contractors were recognized with Devon branded items like coolers.

 Engaging our workforce